 This rare museum quality terracotta Ming Dynasty Beijing Siheyuan House was made specifically for funerary purposes during the Ming Dynasty.
-Mingqi objects such as these could possibly represent a replica of the home of the person it was meant to accompany into the afterlife.
+Mingqi objects such as these could possibly represent a replica of the home of the person to be placed in the burial chamber to accompany them the afterlife.
 Placing such items with the deceased inside the burial chamber was a popular practice in China for more than three thousand years.
 Almost anything one used in daily life, such as cooking and drinking vessels, a much loved pet or farm animal was made specifically for funerary purposes to ensure that all his or her needs would be met during the journey into the afterlife and beyond.

 The Beijing courtyard house developed over thousands of years, reaching its peak of popularity during the Ming dynasty (1368-1644) and through to the Qing dynasty (1644-1911).

 During the Ming Dynasty Beijing, the capital of China, became the cultural and political centre.
 Town planners specified specific regulations requiring houses to be built on a grid system.
 The walled courtyard house became the accepted style for this system.
 Almost everyone in Beijing, from the peasant to emperors lived in a courtyard style house, varying in size and ornamentation depending on their wealth.
 These houses were to serve many generations of the same family.